-- (b) Unused Commitment Fee.
-The Borrower agrees to pay a fee on any difference between the availability of the Facility No. 1 Commitment (as determined in accordance with Section 1.2 hereof) and the amount of credit it actually uses, determined by the average of the daily amount of credit outstanding during the specified period.
-The fee will be calculated at 0.50% per year.
-The fee is due and payable on April 1, 2009 and on the first day of each July, October, January and April thereafter until the expiration of the availability period. - (c) Warrants.
-The existing warrants to purchase capital stock of the Borrower that heretofore have been issued to the Bank by the Borrower have been fully earned and continue in full force and effect in all respects.
-The Borrower is not obligated to issue additional warrants to the Bank in connection with this transaction.
+Commitment are advanced as provided in Section 2.2, the Borrower agrees to pay a fee on any difference between the amount of the Facility No. 2 Commitment and the amount of credit it actually uses, determined by the daily amount of credit outstanding during the specified period.
+The fee will be calculated at the rate of 0.75% per year.
+The fee is due and payable on September 15, 2009 or, if earlier, on the date on which proceeds of the Facility No. 2 Commitment are advanced as provided in Section 2.2.

-3.2 Expenses
+3.2 Expenses.